Summer99D/MACS_Final/README.md

 - **Amazon SQS** – for queuing surveys before triggering processing
 - **Amazon SNS** - for sending out recommendations to users
 ---
+## Final Result:

+I finally managed to put my own email as an end point and test that it all works.

 ## 🔚 Summary